-Not sure what to wear to your next wedding shoot?
-Although what photographers are able to wear is generally not restricted in any way, you should aim to respect and complement how important the event is to both the bride and the groom.
+Not sure what a wedding photographer should wear?
+Although what photographers can wear is generally not restricted in any way, you should aim to respect and complement how important the event is to both the bride and the groom.

 Do not dress like a guest